otavio-araujo/dev-picker/README.md

 <img width="1920" alt="Screenshot 2024-05-07 at 10 01 46 PM" src="public/assets/screenshots/find-developers-search-details.png">

-# Developer Resource
+### Developer Resource

 <img width="1920" alt="Screenshot 2024-05-07 at 10 01 46 PM" src="public/assets/screenshots/dvelopers-resources-list.png">

 This feature lists on a datatable all selected developers.
 You can rate the developer by clicking os the stars fron the corresponding column.
 You can also change the developer status by clicking on status badge.

-At the end of datatable it has optins to see developer's details from Github, Add notes to developers and soft-delete them.
+The last datatable's column has actions to see developer's details from Github, Add notes to developers and soft-delete them.
 The application pop's up a modal dialog to confirm if you really want to delete the developer.

 <img width="1920" alt="Screenshot 2024-05-07 at 10 01 46 PM" src="public/assets/screenshots/dvelopers-resources-details.png">